shauncheungkt/shauncheungkt.github.io/_posts/2017-11-13-Customer Analytics through Segmentation, Market Basket Analysis and Predictive Analytics.md

 ### The data set

 This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.It can be found @ htttps://archive.ics.uci.edu/ml/datasets/Online+Retail.
+Many customers of the company are wholesalers.It can be downloaded from archive.ics.uci.edu/ml/datasets/Online+Retail.